AwalaApp/specs/rs013-pubsub.md

 - Centralised: A domain name or IP address.
 - Decentralised: A random, 128-bit hex string.

-PubSub parcels could be pushed to a blockchain.
-And a _relaying gateway_ could subscribe to the topics relevant to its peer gateways so they can relay relevant parcels.
+A _relaying gateway_ could subscribe to the topics relevant to its peer gateways so they can relay relevant parcels.

 ## Messaging Protocols